Resolving label uncertainty with implicit posterior models: Experiments

 All models are trained for 300 epochs on batches of 256 images with the Adam optimizer \citep{kingma2014adam} and a learning rate of $10^{-4}$.
 After each epoch, we compute the accuracy of the predictor $q$ on the ground truth labels in the train and test sets.
-Fig.~\ref{fig:mnist_pairs} shows the final train and test set accuracies, as well as the maximum accuracies achieved at any epoch.
+Fig.~\ref{fig:mnist_cifar} shows the final train and test set accuracies, as well as the maximum accuracies achieved at any epoch.
 Reported results are averaged over 10 choices of partial label sets and random initializations.

 Models trained on \textbf{RQ} loss perform best, with the greatest benefit over \textbf{CE} seen for very few negative labels.
+This reinforces the claim in \S\ref{sec:background_and_approach} that optimizing the \textbf{CE} loss results in uncertain predictions when the priors are highly ambiguous.
 As expected, the performance of \textbf{RQ} and \textbf{NLL (union)} is very similar across $k$.
 We hypothesize that the small advantage of \textbf{RQ} over \textbf{NLL (union)} loss can be attributed to regularization in early training.
 Meanwhile, \textbf{QR} performs as well as \textbf{CE} for very uncertain priors at the peak epoch (light curves), but its predictions degenerate -- usually toward uniform predictions -- with longer training.